top of page

 Solo improvisation performed by Haas at the Krannert Museum in Urbana, IL.

-Directed by: Suzanne Dado Movement invention by: Suzanne Dado & Sarah Haas Performed by: Dado & Haas Sound: Everloving, by Moby
+Directed by: Suzanne Dado Movement invention by: Suzanne Dado & Haas Performed by: Dado & Haas Sound: Everloving, by Moby

-Premiered at Links Hall, Chicago, 2002/2003
+Premiered at Links Hall, Chicago, IL

 bottom of page